 Victoria Park, Brisbane, Heritage park in Spring Hill and Herston, Australia.

-The land served as a military base during World War II, housing American soldiers stationed in Brisbane.
-Following the war, it became temporary housing for Australian women who had married American servicemen.
+During World War II the site became a military base housing American soldiers stationed in Brisbane.
+After the war ended, the grounds were used as temporary housing for Australian women who had married American servicemen and were waiting to leave for the United States.

 The community of curious travelers